Gene-Weaver/VoucherVision/README.md

 <button class="btn" data-clipboard-target="#code-snippet"></button>
 Follow the instructions, select where you want the shortcut to be created, then where the virtual environment is located.

+***Note*** If you ever see an error that says that a "port is not available", open `run.py` in a plain text editor and change the `--port` value to something different but close, like 8502.
+Sometimes the connection may not close properly.
+Also make sure that the previous terminal is closed before re-launching.

 ---
+# Create a Desktop Shortcut to Launch VoucherVision GUI (MacOS)
+We can create a desktop shortcut to launch VoucherVision.
+In the `../VoucherVision/` directory is a file called `create_desktop_shortcut_mac.py`.
+In the terminal, `cd` into the `../VoucherVision/` directory and type:
+<pre><code class="language-python">python create_desktop_shortcut_mac.py</code></pre>
+<button class="btn" data-clipboard-target="#code-snippet"></button>
+Or...
+<pre><code class="language-python">python3 create_desktop_shortcut_mac.py</code></pre>
+<button class="btn" data-clipboard-target="#code-snippet"></button>
+Now go look in the `../VoucherVision/` directory.
+You will see a new file called `VoucherVision.app`.
+Drag this file into the `Applications` folder so that you can open VoucherVisionEditor just like any other app.

+***Note*** If you ever see an error that says that a "port is not available", open `run.py` in a plain text editor and change the `--port` value to something different but close, like 8502.
+Sometimes the connection may not close properly.
+Also make sure that the previous terminal is closed before re-launching.

+---

+> NOTE: The instructions below have not been updated to reflect the new code as of Feb.
+14, 2024.
+Stay tuned for updated instructions

 # Run VoucherVision
 1. In the terminal, make sure that you `cd` into the `VoucherVision` directory and that your virtual environment is active (you should see venv_VV on the command line).